Suzanne Royce

-Suzanne Royce (born November 19, 1946) is the former Chief Scrutineer in the United States for FIA Formula 1, FIM MotoGP, Formula E, the FIA World Endurance Championship, and other international motorsports events.
+Suzanne Royce (19 November 1946 – 5 March 2022) was the Chief Scrutineer in the United States for FIA Formula 1, FIM MotoGP, Formula E, the FIA World Endurance Championship, and other international motorsports events.
 She was the first woman to be granted an FIA International Chief Scrutineer License in the world, when she received it in 1986.
 While no definitive list exists, it is believed that (through 2020) she was the only woman to have held this role for Formula One.
-On November 28, 2020, Royce was honored by the FIA as the Best Chief Scrutineer of the year during its annual Volunteers Weekend recognition.
-Royce was recognized by COTA and the FIA on October 24, 2021, at the US Grand Prix as she retired from active involvement with international motorsport.
+On 28 November 2020, Royce was honored by the FIA as the Best Chief Scrutineer of the year during its annual Volunteers Weekend recognition.
+Royce was recognized by COTA and the FIA on 24 October 2021, at the US Grand Prix as she retired from active involvement with international motorsport.

-Royce died on March 5, 2022, due to complications from COVID-19.
+Royce died on 5 March 2022, due to complications from COVID-19.
 She was fully vaccinated, but contracted the virus while in the hospital for routine surgery.